Teaching Visa Sponsorship Jobs in Massachusetts

 Which visa types are most common for teaching roles in Massachusetts?

-The H-1B is the most common visa for postsecondary teaching roles at universities and colleges, where a master's or doctoral degree typically satisfies the specialty occupation requirement.
-J-1 exchange visitor visas are widely used for teacher exchange programs in K-12 settings.
+The H-1B visa is the most common visa for postsecondary teaching roles at universities and colleges, where a master's or doctoral degree typically satisfies the specialty occupation requirement.
+J-1 visa exchange visitor visas are widely used for teacher exchange programs in K-12 settings.
 Some university faculty positions are also sponsored through O-1 visas for individuals with extraordinary ability in their academic field.

 Which cities in Massachusetts have the most teaching sponsorship jobs?